Architect Liability Insurance

 What type of business insurance do architects need?

-Professional Liability or Errors and Omissions insurance may not be the only business insurance that architects consider.
-Depending on your business structure and needs, you may also take other forms of coverage to help fully shield you from on-the-job risks.
+Professional Liability or Errors and Omissions insurance is just one type of policy that architects commonly consider.
+Other forms of coverage may be necessary to help fully shield you from on-the-job risks that architects often face.

 Other types of insurance that architects consider include:

-- General Liability – This type of policy can protect you against any claim by an outside party regarding injury or damage to their property.
-In these instances, your policy will cover your legal expenses as well as your cost to replace or remedy the situation up to the limits of liability.
+General Liability – This type of policy can protect you against third-party claims regarding injury or damage to their property.
+Your policy will cover the legal expenses and cost to replace or remedy the situation up to the limits of liability in these instances.

-- Business Owner’s Policy – This is a combination of policies, that help protect small businesses from costly interruptions to service.
+Business Owner’s Policy – This is a combination of policies, that help protect small businesses from costly interruptions to service.
 A BOP commonly combines General Liability insurance and business personal property coverage into one convenient policy.

-- Workers’ Compensation – These policies protect you against medical expenses and lawsuits that can arise from employee workplace injuries and illnesses.
-It could also pay lost wages as a result of the work injuries that an employee sustains.
+Workers’ Compensation – These policies shield your business against medical expenses and lawsuits resulting from employee workplace injuries and serious illnesses.
+Workers’ Compensation insurance typically also pays lost wages as a result of the employee’s work injuries.